 Austin not a factor: St. Louis rookie star Tavon Austin averaged fewer than 17 yards per kick return and had one punt return for 10 yards.
 He added 35 yards combined on four catches and one carry.
 Austin has been explosive in recent weeks.
 Keeping him from making big plays was a focal point for the 49ers, and they did their job.

 Run game stumbles: San Francisco's run game has faltered in recent weeks.
 Frank Gore had 42 yards on 15 carries Sunday and lost his third fumble of the season.
 In the past three games, Gore has 121 yards on 41 carries.
-I wouldn’t say it’s a problem, but the 49ers definitely would like to see Gore regain his normal pace of production.
+I wouldn’t say it’s a problem, but it could become one if Gore doesn't regain his normal pace of production.
 For the season he has 821 rushing yards and is averaging four yards a carry.